 - 13. Students who have failed any modules following the meeting of the Board of Examiners at the end of any level or stage will normally be offered the opportunity to be reassessed before the commencement of the next stage or level.
-Modules that have been reassessed will be capped at 40% unless extenuating circumstances have been approved.
-Students will not normally be offered the opportunity to be reassessed before that meeting; however, exception to allow in-course retrieval may be made following consultation between the Academic Co- ordinator and the Chair of the Board of Examiners and with the formal approval of the Chair.
-Students may be reassessed in all or part of a module; the method of reassessment will be as stated in the approved module specification. - 14.
-Students will normally be permitted two reassessment opportunities only in each module. - 15.
-Following the meeting of the Retrieval Board of Examiners students who have failed to meet first retrieval assessment requirements may be offered the opportunity to continue to the following stage of the programme with one module in referral (to a maximum value of 30 credits).
+Modules that have been reassessed in full or in part (in all or some of the components) will be capped at 40% for that module overall unless extenuating circumstances have been approved.
+Students will not normally be offered the opportunity to be re-assessed before that meeting; however, exception to allow in-course retrieval may be made following consultation between the Programme Leader and the Chair of the Board of Examiners and with the formal approval of the Chair.
+Students may be reassessed in all or part of a module; the method of reassessment will be as stated in the approved module specification and the relevant assignment brief. - 14.
+Students will normally be permitted two reassessment opportunities only per assessment submission, for further information please see Code of Practice for the Assessment of Students. - 15.
+Following the meeting of the Retrieval Board of Examiners students who have failed to meet first retrieval assessment requirements may be offered the opportunity to continue to the following stage of the programme with one or more module(s) in referral (to a maximum total value of 30 credits to be carried).
 The formal recognition that the student has progressed from the former stage is ratified by the next available Examination Board, subject to the successful completion of the assessment. - 16.
 Students who fail to meet the assessment requirements of multiple modules following the meeting of the Retrieval Board of Examiners will be awarded one further retrieval opportunity.
 Students will be required to submit assessments at the next available submission point for that component or module during the next academic year.
 The Board will recommend whether the retrieval opportunity should be offered with or without attendance.
-(Attendance will be subject to the payment of the relevant fee).
+(Attendance will be subject to the payment of the relevant fee as stipulated by the University.)
 Students who are successful at this final reassessment opportunity will resume their programme at the next appropriate registration for the level.
-Students who fail the final retrieval will have their registration terminated and may not re-enrol on the programme or retake modules which they have irretrievably failed. - 17.
+Students who fail the final retrieval may not retake modules which they have irretrievably failed; if they have thereby failed the whole programme of study, they will have their registration terminated and may not re-enrol on the programme. - 17.
 Treatment of module failure at levels 4 and 5.
 Failure in one module may be compensated where the overall mark for the module is between 35% and 39% provided that the average of the marks for all modules taken at that level is at least 40%.
-Failure where the overall mark is below 35%, or the average mark is less than 40%, will result in the student being reassessed in all or part of the module. - 18.
-Failure in two or more modules where the overall marks are below 40% will result in the student being reassessed in all or part of the modules.
-Where applicable, compensation will be applied by the Board of Examiners following retrieval without reference to a previous referral.
+Failure where the overall mark for the module is below 35%, or the average mark for all modules taken at that level is less than 40%, will result in the student being reassessed in all or part of the module.

+18. Failure in two or more modules where the overall marks are below 40% will result in the student being reassessed in all or part of the modules.
+Where applicable, compensation (as per above) may be applied by the Board of Examiners following retrieval without reference to a previous referral.